barichd/brailleorch/borframework.md

 Ottava indications (checkbox)
 When checked, octave marks at the beginning and end of an 8va or 8vb passage will be transcribed according to rules specified in the code.
 Otherwise, they are treated as common octave marks, and shown only when needed.

+Indentation (radio button)
+From margin
+From the music
+When a single measure needs more than one line in a part, this controls how to indent after line break.

+Indent by (spin box)
+default: 2 cells
+This will add additional cells after the set indentation point.

 Keyboard measure number format (combo box)
 Don't show
 Left without number sign (default)